pikesley/pikesley.org.astro/p.org/src/pages/blog/2024/06/11/the-best-weekend-you-can-have.md

 [![James, Sam and Laura](/assets/blog-images/2024/06/11/james-sam-laura.jpg)](/assets/blog-images/2024/06/11/james-sam-laura.jpg)

-I'm seeing a lot of excitment and energy on [Mastodon](https://mastodon.me.uk/tags/EMFCamp), and in our groupchat (another of our first-timers said something like "I have found my people" when he found out the group was called Hat Village Idiots), and if we can maintain this, EMF 2026 is going to be something incredible.
+I'm seeing a lot of excitment and energy on [Mastodon](https://mastodon.me.uk/tags/EMFCamp), and in our groupchat (another of our first-timers said something like "I have found my people" when he noticed that the group was called Hat Village Idiots), and if we can maintain this, EMF 2026 is going to be something incredible.

 In conclusion, then, here are some things we [Overheard at EMF](https://mastodon.me.uk/tags/OverheardAtEMFCamp).